-Certificates issued by CertSIGN Web CA can be revoked but they are never suspended.
+Certificates issued by certSIGN SSL DV CA Class 3 G2 can be revoked but they are never suspended.
 Certificate revocation is irreversible.

 The revocation affects neither the transactions made before the revocation, nor the obligations resulting from the following of the present CPS.